hdShang/arxiv-daily/docs/eess-SY/2025-08-01/papers/250800775v1-learning-to-optimize-with-guarantees-a-complete-characterization-of-.md

 ---
 layout: default
-title: Learning to optimize with guarantees: a complete characterization of linearly convergent algorithms
+title: "Learning to optimize with guarantees: a complete characterization of linearly convergent algorithms"
 ---

 # Learning to optimize with guarantees: a complete characterization of linearly convergent algorithms